 Unless an ailment prevents you from tending your own yard, get out there and get to work.
 This is a chore that comes with owning property, and it's wasteful to pay someone else to do it.
 You may even find that you enjoy the exercise and being outdoors.

 Warehouse club membership has its perks, but you don't have to join to buy everything sold by Costco and Sam's Club.
-For one thing, anyone can shop online with being a member (although a nonmember surcharge may apply), the pharmacies are open to non-members, and in many states alcohol can be purchased without paying the membership fee.
+For one thing, anyone can shop online without being a member (although a nonmember surcharge may apply), the pharmacies are open to non-members, and in many states alcohol can be purchased without paying the membership fee.

 These policies may seem a good idea (and fairly inexpensive), but chances are you'll never use the insurance — and if you do, a hefty deductible may apply.
 If paying for cellphone insurance makes you feel more secure, shop around and get the right package — one that covers accidental damage, including from water.
 Otherwise, this is a cell phone expense you can avoid.